It was a grade-3 Valentine’s Day party. We had highly processed chocolate, some red balloons, and an awkward exchange of Valentine’s cards:

 And what about choosing a Valentine?
 Some trace this custom to the 1400’s in England.

 One of the expressions I don’t like is “falling” in love.
-It suggests we don’t have an active role in the love process.
-Like we’re running through a field and fall down a hole.
+It suggests we don’t have an active role in the love we have or express, as if we’re running through a field and passively fall down a hole.

 Start to invest in the love that is right in front of you.
 Our world is drowning with unhelpful images, philosophies and attitudes about love and relationships.

-But romantic love is intended to be patterned on the loyal, one-way love we have toward God.
+But romantic love is intended to be patterned on the loyal, committed love we have toward God.

 Are you someone who is always thinking that the grass is greener on the other side?
-If so, Neil Barringham adds a word of wisdom: “The grass is greener where you water it.”
+If so, Neil Barringham has a word of wisdom: “The grass is greener where you water it.”

 2. Have fun together

-You were made for joy.
-The old teaching says that we were made to “glorify God and enjoy him forever.”
-That works in the context of a relationship too.
+The Westminster Shorter Catechism says we were made “to glorify God and to enjoy him forever.”
+That’s true in the context of relationships too.
+Joy and laughter make great fertilizer.

 Want more quality time?
-Make more.
+Schedule more quality time.
 Want more romance?
 Be romantic.
 Want a stronger relationship?
 Initiate a more trusting, intimate connection.
 Married?
-Frame your wedding vows.
+Frame your wedding vows as a daily reminder of your mutual commitment under God.